mifi/mifi.no/blog/2023-09-26-vpn-for-censored-states-like-china-gfw.md

 - https://www.reddit.com/r/China/comments/13lhb9n/am_i_able_to_buy_and_use_letsvpn_while_in_china/

+## Clodflare WARP+ (aka.
+1.1.1.1)

+Reportedly this service works well in China because Cloudflare runs the VPN on the same servers of websites that Chinese rely on every day, making it harder to block.

 ## [Shadowrocket](https://apps.apple.com/ca/app/shadowrocket/id932747118)

 Shadowrocket is a **paid** iOS/iPadOS app that also works on Apple Silicon Macs (M1/M2) due to ARM.
 This app supports most exotic open source tunneling protocols and can also be used with other servers than WannaFlix 👍